 - Eugene Y. Fukudome, MD (2015–16)

 Michelle Joseph, MBBS, BSc(Hons), MSc, PhD, FRCS, is an academic orthopedic trauma surgeon with a clinical interest in orthoplastics lower-limb reconstruction and limb salvage.
 She is an instructor in the Department of Global Health and Social Medicine and is the chief strategy and health equity officer for the Program in Global Surgery and Social Change (PGSSC) at Harvard Medical School.
 At the PGSSC, Joseph is the principal investigator on research studies in trauma systems strengthening in low- and middle-income countries (PROTHA Study (PROject Trauma HAiti), IMPACT Study (Integrated Military Partnerships and Civilian Trauma Systems), and studies developing health equity frameworks.
-Dr. Joseph graduated from University College London and trained on the Warwick Orthopedic Programme.
+Dr. Joseph graduated from University College London and trained in the Warwick Orthopedic Programme.
 In 2018, she was elected to the fellowship of the Royal College of Surgeons of England and appointed as a National Institute Health Research Clinical Lecturer at the University of Warwick.
 During her clinical training, Joseph completed her PhD, honing research methodology skills in lower limb biomechanics, randomized clinical trials, and systematic reviews.
+Under the direction of Andrea Pusic, MD, Dr. Joseph’s fellowship will go through June 2023.

 The Stepping Strong Injury Prevention Fellowship